-- It is not possible to debug with GDB (-gdb-run-bin) and use wrappers (-wrapper) at the same time.
-These two options are mutually exclusive. - You can only set one (global) wrapper.
+- You can only set one (global) wrapper.
 If you need functionality present in two wrappers, you have to combine those into a single wrapper script. - Only executables that are run with the avocado.utils.process APIs (and other API modules that make use of it, like mod:avocado.utils.build) are affected by this feature.

-9.2.14 What's next?
+9.2.16 What's next?